NREL/OpenStudio-user-documentation/docs/next_steps/openstudio_application_interface.md

 ## Sub-tabs

 Sub-tabs are designed to move from more general on the left to more specific on the right.
-On the constructions tab the sub-tabs are "Construction Sets", "Constructions", and "Materials."
+On the constructions tab, the sub-tabs are "Construction Sets", "Constructions", and "Materials."
 If you are not building your own materials and constructions you may not need to go to the "Materials" sub-tab.

 ------

 ## Right Panel

-The right panel provides access to items in the library, your model, and the ability to edit some of the items.
+The right panel provides access to items in the library or in your model, as well as the ability to edit some of these items.

 * __“My Model”__ displays items that are part of your model already.